Understanding Divorce Lawyer Costs in Ontario: Your Options

 If you’re going through a divorce, you probably think you need to call a lawyer immediately.
 That may not be your first best step, and I will tell you why.
 For one thing, you don’t know enough yet.
 Going through a divorce is tough, and making big decisions when you’re feeling overwhelmed can lead to many regrets.
 Take the time, think about what you want, and get educated about your options.

 Before hiring a lawyer, get a sense of your financial situation and what specific legal questions you have about your situation.
-Lawyers have limited options.
-Lawyers are trained to give you advice about how a judge might rule if your case goes to court.
+Lawyers have limited options and charge lawyer retainer fees in Ontario based on their guidance and representation in family court cases.

 They are not trained to help you figure out your finances.
 Plus, many couples start wanting to divorce peacefully, but once lawyers get involved, things can turn into a quick, hot mess.
 So if you’re going through a separation or divorce and you’re wondering what your first best step is, get educated, learn your options, and find out as much information as possible before you make that first call.